Mondavi Center Presents

 Unlimited Miles: Miles Davis at 100 keeps one foot rooted in the rich legacy of Miles Davis while the other leaps boldly into the future.

-Under the direction of award-winning pianist and composer John Beasley, this starry sextet — saxophonist Mark Turner, trumpeter Marquis Hill, guitarist Kurt Rosenwinkel, bassist Ben Williams, and drummer Terreon Gully — delves into the visionary spirit and boundless creativity of Davis.
+Under the direction of award-winning pianist and composer John Beasley, this starry sextet — saxophonist Mark Turner, trumpeter Sean Jones, guitarist Kurt Rosenwinkel, bassist Ben Williams, and drummer Terreon Gully — delves into the visionary spirit and boundless creativity of Davis.

 Immerse yourself in arrangements covering each decade of Davis’ career and explore the countless ways his music continues to inspire.